-It can be very discouraging when you find yourself in a position where you simply can’t gain lean mass no matter how hard you try.
-The good news is that some strategic diet tips will help you overcome your inherent tendency to remain skinny.
+It can be very discouraging when you simply can’t gain lean mass no matter how hard you try.
+The good news is that some strategic diet tips will help you overcome your natural tendency to remain skinny.

-This should be a no-brainer for most readers, but if you want to gain lean mass it’s crucial your consuming adequate calories.
-Naturally, for easing the struggle of consuming enormous amounts of food just to meet your daily calorie/macronutrient needs, you should place emphasis on calorie-dense foods; basically, foods that don’t fill you up but contain large amounts of energy.
-This makes the muscle building process less agonizing for people who simply don’t like feeling stuffed around the clock.
+This should be a no-brainer for most readers, but if you want to gain lean mass, it’s crucial your consuming enough calories.
+Naturally, for easing the struggle of consuming large amounts of food just to meet your daily calorie and macronutrient needs, you should place emphasis on calorie-dense foods.
+Basically, these are foods that don’t fill you up but contain large amounts of energy.
+This makes the muscle building process less difficult for people who simply don’t like feeling stuffed around the clock.

 Read on for a list of the best foods to pack on mass and why you should regularly incorporate them into your diet.
 No more excuses for being skinny!

-Moreover, research actually suggests that nut butter consumption is inversely associated with risk of type-2 diabetes; that is to say that nut butters are rich in fatty acids and nutrients that reduce the risk of type-2 diabetes by improving insulin and glucose sensitivity.
+Moreover, research actually suggests that nut butter consumption is inversely associated with risk of type-2 diabetes; that is to say, nut butter is rich in fatty acids and nutrients that reduce the risk of type-2 diabetes by improving insulin and glucose sensitivity.

-If you’re in need of a solid animal protein source and oodles of micronutrients (such as iron and coenzyme Q10), red meat is pretty much the cream of the crop.
+If you’re in need of a solid animal protein source and lots of micronutrients such as iron and coenzyme Q10, red meat is pretty much the cream of the crop.
 Red meat includes foods like ground beef and steak.
 Red meat also contains a generous amount of creatine, carnosine, and taurine, each of which helps with cellular hydration and promoting muscle gain.

 If you’ve been keeping up with nutritional science the past few years you may be aware that a lot of research has gone into the association between chronic diseases and red meat consumption.

-However, the media tends to misinterpret the data/conclusions of these studies, claiming that red meat causes cancer (which is simply not what the data suggests).
-In fact, lean red meat consumption (in moderation) appears to positively influence nutrient absorption and blood lipid values, which are good things for health and longevity.
+However, the media tends to misinterpret the data and conclusions of these studies, claiming that red meat causes cancer, which is simply not what the data suggests.
+In fact, lean red meat consumption in moderation appears to positively influence nutrient absorption and blood lipid values, which are good things for health and longevity.

-Dairy products, in general, seem to get a bad rap from many individuals, mainly due to the fact that lactose intolerance is a fairly common issue among humans.
+Dairy products, in general, seem to get a bad rap from many individuals, mainly because lactose intolerance is a fairly common issue among humans.

-Furthermore, whole milk is an excellent source of vitamin D and calcium, two micronutrients that work synergistically for proper bone, hormone and skin health (and reduce the risk of cancer).
+Furthermore, whole milk is an excellent source of vitamin D and calcium, two micronutrients that work together for proper bone, hormone and skin health, as well as reduced risk of cancer.

-Another liquid (albeit a viscous one) that’s great for adding lean mass is olive oil.
+Another liquid that’s great for adding lean mass is olive oil.
 The beauty of olive oil is that it’s heart healthy thanks to the unsaturated fatty acids that make up the bulk of its calorie content.

-High-quality fish is a superb protein source.
-Salmon, in particular, is chock full of omega-3 fatty acids (which have multitudes of health benefits).
-In fact, as little as a 4oz portion of salmon, which is roughly the size of your fist, packs a mighty 180 calories and contains about 2-3g of omega-3 fatty acids.
+High-quality fish is an excellent protein source.
+Salmon, in particular, is chock full of omega-3 fatty acids which have multitudes of health benefits.
+In fact, as little as a 4 oz portion of salmon, which is roughly the size of your fist, packs a mighty 180 calories and contains about 2-3g of omega-3 fatty acids.

-Coconut is one of nature’s richest sources of a specific class of saturated fat -medium-chain triglycerides (MCTs).
-Coconut is highly calorie-dense, with about 120 per tablespoon (in oil form).
+Coconut is one of nature’s richest sources of a specific class of saturated fat: medium-chain triglycerides (MCTs).
+Coconut is highly calorie-dense, with about 120 calories per tablespoon in oil form.
 While most people fear saturated fats, MCTs digest differently than other fats and actually improve cholesterol levels and heart health.

 Another dairy product that makes the list is cheese.
 Thankfully, cheese is much more tolerable for most people than milk is.
 There are tons of different varieties of cheese available.
-If you’re looking to get the most bang for your buck (in terms of calorie and nutrient content goes) then opt for full-fat cheeses.
+If you’re looking to get the most bang for your buck in terms of calorie and nutrient content, then opt for full-fat cheeses.
 Save the fat-free varieties for when it’s time to cut fat.

-Cheese, much like whole milk, is a great source of calcium, vitamin D and also vitamin K2, all of which work in concert to promote bone health and improve cardiac functioning.
+Cheese, much like whole milk, is a great source of calcium, vitamin D, and also vitamin K2, all of which work together to promote bone health and improve cardiac functioning.

 Cheese is also one of the few food products that contain a specific fatty acid called conjugated linoleic acid (CLA).
 CLA has been shown in studies to actually improve body composition and reduce the risk of atherosclerosis (hardening of the arteries).